ludstuen90/samanthasunne/readme.txt

 * The GPL v2.0 or later license. :) Use it to make something cool.

 For more information about Twenty Sixteen please go to https://codex.wordpress.org/Twenty_Sixteen.
+To see the code base for the customizations, visit https://github.com/ludstuen90/samanthasunne

 == Installation ==